 TEP's Preferred Route for an overhead 138 kV transmission line is in conflict with the GCZ.
 The objective of this application for a special exception land use permit is to demonstrate that an overhead transmission line is less intrusive than an underground line with risers, see Photo 1.
-An overhead transmission line better algins with the stated goals of the GCZ achieving a more favorable visual impression (see Appendix E for photo simulations of the overhead transmission line scenario and an underground riser scenario.)
+An overhead transmission line better algins with the stated goals of the GCZ achieving a more favorable visual impression (see Appendix E for photo simulations of the overhead transmission line.)